Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

 Developers can also use their own Java run-times, including Oracle JDK and Red Hat JDK, to run their apps on Azure and connect to Azure services and features.
 The production edition of Oracle Java SE continues to be available to Java developers running  workloads in Azure Windows or Linux virtual machines.

 ## What is the Zulu OpenJDK for Azure?
-Azul Zulu Enterprise Builds of OpenJDK are a no cost, multi-platform, production ready distribution of the OpenJDK for Azure and Azure Stack backed by Microsoft and Azul Systems.
+Azul Zulu Enterprise builds of OpenJDK are a no-cost, multi-platform, production-ready distribution of the OpenJDK for Azure and Azure Stack backed by Microsoft and Azul Systems.
 These distributions are:

 - 100% open source builds of OpenJDK packaged as Java Development Kits (JDKs), Java Runtime Environments (JREs), and Headless JREs.
 These binaries are fully compatible and compliant commercial builds of Java Standard Edition (SE) that can be used with Java applications or components on Azure and Azure Stack.
 - Provided with long-term support including bug fixes, performance enhancements, and security patches.